GertenP/GertenP/README.md

 - 👋 Hi, I’m @GertenP
-- 👀 I’m interested in software development and competitive programming
+- 👀 I’m interested in competitive programming
 - 🌱 I’m currently learning in Tallinn Polytechnic School software development
 - 💞️ I’m looking to collaborate with other Developers
 -